-Readmission after Expulsion: A non-cooperative student who has withdrawn or been expelled may be reconsidered for admission upon approval of the Board of Directors and Administration.
+Readmission after Expulsion/Mandatory Withdrawal: A student who has been required to withdraw or been expelled may be reconsidered for admission upon approval of the Board of Directors and Administration.

 Dress Code Policy

 CCS recognizes the diverse nature of our students' churches and encourages each student to follow the guidelines as required by parents and church membership.
 The objectives of our dress code are to motivate self-discipline in the areas of modesty, cleanliness, neatness and acceptability.
 Modesty is expected at all school related activities.
 At the discretion of school personnel, you may receive a coaching card or be asked to change or leave the event.